Buyer Fit Snapshot

 What to confirm before approving the packaging proof

-Check the product dimensions against the actual filled item, not only the sales mockup.
+Check the product dimensions against the actual filled item, not just the sales mockup.
 Ask for tolerance on folds, seals, hang holes, label areas, and retail display edges.
 If the package carries a logo, QR code, warning copy, or legal claim, reserve that space before decorative graphics fill the panel.

 How to compare quotes without losing quality

 Compare board or film grade, print process, finish, sampling route, tooling charges, carton quantity, and freight assumptions side by side.
-A lower quote is only useful if the supplier can repeat the same color, closure quality, and packing count on the next order.
+A lower quote only helps if the supplier can repeat the same color, closure quality, and packing count on the next order.

 Wholesale Mailers for Amazon Sellers: Why Bulk Wins